Hagens Berman: Tobacco

 In 1996, Hagens Berman was hired by Washington state's attorney general to sue tobacco companies.
 At the time, lawsuits against tobacco companies for causing cancer and addiction had been largely unsuccessful.
 However, new evidence made public by whistleblowers showed tobacco companies intentionally targeted children in their advertising and misled the public about the effects of smoking.
 Hagens Berman later represented 13 states in the lawsuit out of 46 participating U.S. states.
 The case was settled in 1998 for a total of $206 billion.

 Environmental issues

+Hagens Berman employed the strategy of having cities sue oil companies over damages attributed to climate change.
+The tactic was based on the tobacco litigation of the 1990s.
+The firm represented the cities of San Francisco, Oakland, New York, and Seattle in suing five global oil companies over climate change.
+Hagens Berman negotiated a 23.5% contingency fee in these lawsuits.

-In the 2000s, Hagens Berman represented the town of Kivaline, which was built on an island off the coast of Alaska.
-The town was forced to move as a result of rising water levels caused by global warming.
+In the 2000s, Hagens Berman represented the town of Kivalina, which was built on an island off the coast of Alaska.
+The town had to relocate due to rising oceans.
 Hagens Berman sued oil companies, alleging they intentionally misled the public regarding the effect using fossil fuels has on the environment.
 For example, some oil companies built their offshore oil rigs in a matter that protected them against rising water levels, while simultaneously advertising to the public that climate change science was uncertain.
 The judge for the case said it would be difficult for Hagens Berman to tie specific damages to a specific oil company.
 Hagens Berman also negotiated a settlement from Exxon after the Exxon Valdez oil spill near Alaska.